 The Texas MBA program is recognized for its collaborative environment.
-Before classes even begin, students connect at their Austin Intensive - a week-long seminar based in Austin.
-During the school year you'll connect with your classmates on a plethora of projects as well as travel with them on a Global Study Tour.
+Before classes even begin, students connect at their first Austin Intensive Seminar - a week-long event held on The University of Texas at Austin campus.
+During the school year you'll connect with your classmates on a plethora of projects as well as travel with them during your Directed Studies in Global Management course.

-While optional, all incoming students are strongly encouraged to participate in the residency program during their first year in the program.
+All students are required to participate in the residency program on class weekends during the first semester and on select residency weekends (3-day class weekends held approximately once per semester) in subsequent semesters.
+For the remainder of the program, this component is optional.
 Former students have found the residency program greatly enhances their experience in the program.
 It cuts down on commute time, fosters a more immersive environment, and creates additional opportunities to network with faculty and classmates.
-Our hotel in Houston is Hotel ZaZa.
-It has consistently provided outstanding service and amenities in addition to their close proximity to our classroom facility, and it's been the hotel of the Texas MBA at Houston since 2010.
+Our hotel in Houston is Hotel ZaZa, which has consistently provided outstanding service and amenities and is located in close proximity to our classroom facility.

 An integral part of the overall academic experience is your study group assignment within the cohort.
-These teams of four to six students facilitate cross-functional and cooperative problem solving, while bringing together managers from a diverse mixture of backgrounds, functional (and industry) expertise, cultures, and undergraduate education.
-The curriculum is designed to encourage students to learn as much from each other as from their coursework and professors.
-Groups are assigned by the Program Office for the first semester, and students can change groups and self-select for the remainder of the semesters.
+These teams of four to six students facilitate cross-functional and cooperative problem solving, while bringing together managers from a diverse mixture of backgrounds, functions, industries, cultures, and undergraduate education.

-The intent of the mentor program is fostering relationships between classes by providing incoming students with a current student contact they can seek for questions, guidance and advice regarding their first year in the MBA journey.
-All students will be assigned a peer mentor prior to the Austin Intensive week.
-Mentors are encouraged to contact their mentees, and student pairs are encouraged to meet as needed during the year and hopefully beyond as alums.
+The intent of the mentor program is to foster relationships between classes by providing incoming students with a peer mentor from the previous year's class who can answer questions, provide guidance, and offer advice regarding their first year in the MBA journey.
+All students will be assigned a peer mentor prior to the first Austin Intensive Seminar.